Chapter 11: Emeralds – A Primer

 Cream took her hand, patted it gently and shot her a gentle smile.
 “Don’t worry, everything will work out,” she said optimistically, turning around to return the coffee pot to the percolator.
 The woman smiled ruefully at her retreating figure and then stared forlornly into the steaming mug of black liquid.

 In the midst of the conversation, Tails retrieved his sword and sheathed it.
 He approached the bartender and snatched a piece of toast from a plate that she set on the bar counter in front of her.
 “Oh, good morning Tails!” she said, turning and smiling at him.
-“I was just talking to the neighbor.
+“I was just talking to the neighbour.
 The person we usually ask to watch Hope is feeling ill, but Johnny’s mother stepped up and agreed to help, thank goodness.”
 She tucked a strand of hair behind one of her long ears.
 “So… I trust you slept well?”

 “Yeah, I slept alright.”
 Tails said as he took a bite out of the toasted bread.
 Smirking, he added, “But if I was next to you, I’d probably sleep a lot better.”